rfordatascience/tidytuesday/links.md

 # Useful links

-Here we have gathered links relavent to `TidyTuesday`.
+Here we have gathered links relevant to `TidyTuesday`.

 ## Getting Started